Tylecodon cacalioides (L.f.) Toelken

 Cotyledon cacalioides, Tylecodon cacaliodes

-Tylecodon cacalioides, also listed as Tylecodon cacaliodes, is a succulent shrub, up to 3.3 feet (1 m) tall, that has a main stem with yellow grey peeling bark and grey-green branches with short phyllopodia.
+Tylecodon cacalioides, also listed as Tylecodon cacaliodes, is a succulent shrub that has a main stem with yellow grey peeling bark and grey-green branches with short phyllopodia.
+It grows up to 3.3 feet (1 m) tall.
 The main stem is up to 2 inches (5 cm) in diameter.
 Branches are up to 7 inches (1.8 cm) in diameter.
-Leaves are fleshy, grey-green or pale green, cylindrical, slightly grooved on the upper surface, up to 2.8 inches (7 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
+Leaves are thick, fleshy, grey-green or pale green, cylindrical, slightly grooved on the upper surface, up to 2.8 inches (7 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
 They grow in tufts at the ends of the branches, curving upwards.
-Inflorescences are dense clusters of flowers at the tops of up to 22 inches (55 cm) long stems that grow from the tips of the branches.
+Inflorescences are dense clusters of flowers at the top of up to 22 inches (55 cm) long stems that grow from the tip of the branches.
 The flowers are sulfur-yellow, inside with fine hairs, five-lobed, and up to 0.8 inches (2 cm) in diameter.
 They appear in summer when there are no leaves on the branches.

 The specific epithet "cacalioides" means "resembling Cacalia" and derives from "Cacalia" and the Latin "oides," meaning "resembling."